AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

    >
    >Some features do not support transient workflows.
 If your AEM Assets deployment requires these features, do not configure transient workflows.

-In cases where transient workflows cannot be used, run workflow purging regularly to delete archived DAM Update Asset workflows to ensure system performance does not degrade.
+In cases where transient workflows cannot be used, run workflow purging regularly to delete archived [!UICONTROL DAM Update Asset] workflows to ensure system performance does not degrade.

 Typically, execute the purging workflows on a weekly basis.
 However, in resource-intensive scenarios, such as during wide-scale asset ingestion, you can execute it more frequently.